terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 We'll make a somewhat meaningful (but still totally academic) flow solver here that uses energy conservation to determine an idealized coolant flow rate.
-To do this it will compute the total power produced by each assembly.
+To do this it will compute the total power produced by each assembly to get the required mass flow rate and then apply that mass flow rate from the bottom of the assembly to the top, computing a block-level temperature (and flow velocity) distribution as we go.

 .. math::

     q''' = \dot{m} C_p \Delta T

+.. admonition:: Refactoring alert

+    We set some thermal/hydraulic-related state parameters in the code below.
+These are supposed to be defined in the framework-level :py:mod:`thermal/hydraulic plugin
+    <armi.physics.thermalHydraulics>` but are currently defined :py:mod:`elsewhere
+    <armi.reactor.blockParameters>`.
+This is a transitory state; they will be moved soon.

 .. code-block:: python
     :caption: ``myapp/thermalSolver.py``